 Submission of an article is understood to imply that the article is original and unpublished and is not being considered for publication elsewhere.
 Any possible conflict of interest, financial or otherwise, independent of perceived relevance to the submitted work must be clearly indicated in the manuscript.
 Procedures involving experiments on human subjects should be in accord with the ethical standards of the Committee on Human Experimentation of the institution in which the experiments were done or in accord with the Helsinki Declaration as revised in 2013.
-The author must state compliance in the cover letter and in the Methods section of the article.
+The author must state compliance in the cover letter and in the Methods section or in a separate section at the end of the article.

 Procedures involving experimentation on animal subjects should be in accord with either the guide of the institution in which the experiments were done, or with the National Research Council’s guide for the care and use of laboratory animals.
 The author must state compliance in the cover letter and in the Methods section or in a separate section at the end of the article.